yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/azure.md

 ## Configure Azure

-Navigate to **Configs > Infrastructure > Microsoft Azure** to see a list of all currently configured Azure providers.
+Navigate to **Integrations > Infrastructure > Microsoft Azure** to see a list of all currently configured Azure providers.

 ### Create a provider